lucapette/lucapette.github.com/_posts/2012-03-27-tmux-for-rails-developers.markdown

 ---

 There has been a lot of buzz about [tmux](http://tmux.sourceforge.net/) recently.
-The fine folks pragmatic programmers folks published a very good [book](http://pragprog.com/book/bhtmux/tmux) about it and on twitter, at least on my stream, there are a lot people in love with it.
+The fine pragmatic programmers folks published a very good [book](http://pragprog.com/book/bhtmux/tmux) about it and on twitter, at least on my stream, there are a lot people in love with it.
 Actually, I run into it for a *real word* need (I'll explain this later) and I found it incredible